deval-shah/enterprise-search/README.md

 The results will include metrics scores for each query in a json, providing insights into the quality of the answers.
 These metrics measure the component wise and end to end accuracy of the rag pipeline.

-- **Metrics Explained**:
+#### Metrics Explained:
 - `faithfulness`: A generator based metric that measures how factually accurate is the generated answer.
 - `answer_relevancy`: A generator based metric that measures how relevant is the generated answer to the question.
-  - `context_precision`: A retrievar based metric that measures the signal to noise ratio of retrieved context.
+- `contextual_precision`: A retrievar based metric that measures the signal to noise ratio of retrieved context.
 Requires ground truth.
-  - `context_recall`:  A retrievar based that measures whether it can retrieve all the relevant information required to answer the question.
+- `contextual_recall`:  A retrievar based metric that measures whether it can retrieve all the relevant information required to answer the question.
+Requires ground truth.
+- `contextual_relevancy`: A retrievar based metric that measures the relevancy of the retrieved context, calculated based on both the question and contexts.
+- `coherence`: Checks alignment of answer with the question.
+It is custom LLM metric evaluated using model.

 ### Prerequisites for Evaluation